TanishqSinghChauhan/Automatic-Speech-Recognition/README.md

 # Automatic-Speech-Recognition
-Speech classification of MNIST digits data using (CNN, RNN, ViT (Vision Transformer)), Speech to text using CTC (Connectionist Temporal Classification), Text to speech using sequence to sequence, Speech to speech using Deep Generative Modeling usiing MNIST digits.
+Speech classification of MNIST digits data using (CNN, RNN, ViT (Vision Transformer)), Speech to text using CTC (Connectionist Temporal Classification), Text to speech using sequence to sequence, Speech to speech using Deep Generative Modeling.
+The above task are performed on MNIST digits data.

 # Link